 While you may think your chinchilla is young and healthy and won’t have any health problems, you never know when there will be an emergency situation.
 And in my experience, these emergencies–big or small–always seem to happen late at night or on the weekends when the vet is closed or it’s hard to get to a store to buy supplies.
 Having a chinchilla first aid kit on hand means you will have what you need when your pet is sick or hurt and can make a difference between life and death in some situations.
 And if there is some sort of emergency or disaster where you have to evacuate your home, you’ll be really glad you put together a kit you can grab and go.

 This article has everything you need to put together your own DIY chinchilla first aid.
-If you don’t want to go through the work of gathering all of the elements separately, you can buy a Chinchilla Home Emergency Kit from Iki Kolohe on Etsy or Amazon.
+If you don’t want to go through the work of gathering all of the elements separately, you can buy a Chinchilla Home Emergency Kit from Pandamonium Pets on Etsy.

-Note: This kit is to help you prepare for minor emergencies and illnesses.
+Note: This kit is to help you prepare for minor injuries and illnesses.
 If you’re currently experiencing an emergency with your chinchilla, go to the vet now!

 DIY Chinchilla First Aid Kit